 The SRIMS program includes nine weeks of graduate-level research in the field of biomedical sciences.
 Participants receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and professional networking.

 The vision behind Marshall’s commitment to this program is twofold:

 A stipend of $3,000 will be provided to each participant for the nine-week experience.
-Participants will receive free room and board, as well as assistance with travel.
-Please note that students are required to provide their own health insurance coverage during the summer program.
+Participants will receive free room and board, and travel to and from the program.
+Please be aware that students are required to provide their own health insurance coverage during the summer program.